glitznerf/glitznerf.github.io/index.md

 - [**Structural and Algorithmic Results for Stable Cycles and Partitions in the Roommates Problem**](https://doi.org/10.1007/978-3-031-71033-9_1), with David Manlove
   - in Proceedings of [**SAGT 2024**](https://www.cwi.nl/en/groups/networks-and-optimization/events/sagt-2024/): the 17th International Symposium on Algorithmic Game Theory, 2024
   - extended preprint available as [arXiv Technical Report no. 2406.00437, 2024](https://arxiv.org/abs/2406.00437)
-  - minor revisions at **ACM TEAC**: Transactions on Economics and Computation - SAGT24 Special Issue
+  - to appear in **ACM TEAC**: Transactions on Economics and Computation - SAGT24 Special Issue (accepted)
   - earlier version presented and peer-reviewed at [**MATCH-UP 2024**](https://www.dcs.gla.ac.uk/research/algorithms/MATCHUP2024/)
 - [**Student-Project Allocation in the Matching Algorithm Toolkit**](/files/level4project.pdf)
   - BSc Dissertation, _University of Glasgow_, 2023